 Less Decor = Less Dusting (and less clutter)

-Less Clothes = Less Laundry (not to mention less time getting dressed in the morning!)
+Less Clothes = Less Laundry at one time (not to mention less time getting dressed in the morning!)

 Basically, you'll have more time to do things you enjoy (or more time to be productive!).